 Anyone who has a 12V battery in their boat (for lighting or other accessories) and would like an alternative or supplemental charging method.

 NOTE: The 12V Alternator/Charging System is an option only and is NOT required to operate the outboard.
 This feature can be added to manual start models from 4hp - 20hp.
 On 8hp - 20hp electric start models, this feature is standard equipment and no additional purchase is necessary.
 This feature is also standard on 6hp Sail Pro models.

 How much is a 12V Alternator/Charging kit for my outboard?

 We offer genuine Tohatsu/Nissan 12V charging systems that include a rectifier which provide your outboard with the ability to charge a 12V battery should you have the need or desire to do so.

-*6hp Sail Pro models include the 12V charging system pre-installed by the factory.
+Sail Pro and Sail Power models include the 12V charging system pre-installed by the factory.

 ELECTRIC START MODELS: 12V CHARGING SYSTEM IS STANDARD

 Electric start model engines automatically come standard with the 12V charging system pre-installed from the factory.
 No assembly is required.
 You simply connect the 8.2 ft positive/negative electric start battery leads (provided) to your battery.